the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

 The Button component expects a `className` property in the props.
 The `className` attribute is another React derivate for the HTML attribute class.
 But we didn't pass any `className` when the Button was used.
 In the code it should be more explicit in the Button component that the `className` is optional.

-Therefore, you can use the default parameter which is a JavaScript ES6 feature.
+Therefore, you can assign a default value in your object destructuring.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~